by Johnston McCulley

 Thubway Tham — A lisping pickpocket with delusions of grandeur.

 The Crimson Clown — A “gentleman thief” who justifies his crimes with charitable donations.

 Baron Bleud — His legitimate business fronts hide the revenue from his criminal enterprises.

 With the police watching him, Thubway Tham decides to lay low — but The Crimson Clown has other plans.
 Tham can help him pilfer the stolen Cragham Jewels from The Baron … or die!

 This Bold Venture edition collects the complete text of Johnston McCulley's novel for the first time!
-Originally serialzed in Detective Story Magazine, this story was an unusual for the period — two popular characters joining forces in one story.
-Such "crossovers" are commonplace today in comic books, but Thubway Tham Meets the Crimson Clown no doubt made McCulley's fans sit up and take notice!
+Originally serialized in Detective Story Magazine, this story was unusual for the period — two popular characters joining forces in one story.
+Such "crossovers" are commonplace today in comic books, but Thubway Tham Meets the Crimson Clown probably made McCulley fans sit up and take notice!

 1 Review Hide Reviews Show Reviews